elmnt/sandbox/README.md

 2. `cd my-repo`
 3. `npm install`

 The postinstall fires the `npm run dev` command.
 You'll be serving everything up from the src/ directory.
-When you're ready to build a production version:
+If you want to build a production version:
 1. `npm run ship`

 To clean house and rebuild: